GOP Leader Questions Plans to Settle Afghan Evacuees in Kansas

 HUTCHINSON, Kan.
 (AP) - Kansas State Fair officials judging the 4-H entomology entries last week discovered an invasive insect that prompted quarantines elsewhere.
 Fair Board member Gregg Hadley says the student who caught the bug didn't know it had prompted quarantines in at least 45 counties in Pennsylvania and New Jersey to try to stop its spread.
 Hadley, who is Director for Extension with Kansas State's Research and Extension, said it's not clear how the invasive bug made it to Kansas, but it may have hitched a ride on a camper.
 Federal officials will now try to learn how the insect reached Kansas.

 Buffalo Carved from Butter Featured at Kansas State Fair

 KANSAS CITY, Mo.
-(AP) — Good luck getting Kansas City Chiefs coach Andy Reid to ruminate on the fact that he’s nearing NFL history, just one win away from becoming the first to reach 100 with two different franchises.
+(AP) — Good luck getting Kansas City Chiefs coach Andy Reid to ruminate on the fact that he’s nearing NFL history, just one win away from becoming the first to reach 100 wins with two different franchises.
 Reid always deflects any such attention to his players, assistant coaches and others within the organization.
 Yet it's Reid who is closing in on the No. 5 spot in career wins as the Chiefs prepare to visit Baltimore on Sunday night.
-With a win, he'll have 100 with the Chiefs to go with 140 that he racked up over 14 seasons leading the Eagles.
+With a win, he'll have 100 victories with the Chiefs to go with 140 that he racked up during 14 seasons leading the Philadelphia Eagles.